 The Secretary of State1 may nominate a non-executive member of the Civil Aviation Authority ('CAA')2 as the national security nominee3.
-If there is a difference of opinion between the national security nominee and the CAA which relates to the CAA's air navigation functions4, and the national security nominee thinks that if the CAA's opinion prevailed it could have an effect contrary to the interests of national security, then the CAA must refer the matter to the Secretary of State; and, after consulting the CAA, the Secretary of State may give it such directions regarding the matter as he thinks
+If there is a difference of opinion between the national security nominee and the CAA which relates to the CAA's air navigation functions4, and the national security nominee thinks that if the CAA's opinion prevailed it could have an effect contrary to the interests of national security, then the CAA must refer the matter to the Secretary of State; and, after consulting the CAA, the Secretary of State may give

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234